 You may purchase a copy of the full-color printed syllabus for $99.95 (includes shipping and handling) until 12 p.m.
 (CT) on Friday, October 4.
 Shipping and handling costs will reflect the fees necessary to get the syllabus to you by no later than the end of day on Tuesday, October 8.

-What should I expect after I register for online streaming?
+What should I expect after I register for livestream?

-Initially, you will receive a confirmation email with the exact dates and times of the live streaming activity.
+Initially, you will receive a confirmation email with the exact dates and times of the livestream activity.

 On Wednesday, October 2 (one week before the course), you will receive a reminder email and link to a course resource web page that contains everything necessary for you to participate in the live streaming course: log-in information for streaming, log-in to the audience engagement system, a link to download or view the course syllabus, link to the evaluation and report CME, and helpful tips to guide you in successful preparation for taking an online streaming course.

-What are the system requirements for the live online streaming?
+What are the system requirements for the livestream?

 For ideal viewing and participation, the learner should have access to the following: